Sunday, May 26, 2024

 Death on our doorstep

 Six people were murdered, and a dozen more seriously injured, in a manic stabbing frenzy at Bondi Junction Westfield on 13 April.
 The attack has sent shockwaves around Australia.
-Not since the 2017 Bourke Street attack - when a radicalized young man killed six people by driving a car through a busy Melbourne shopping strip - has Australia seen carnage like this.
+It is also uncomfortably close to home.

 Bondi Junction Westfield is a massive complex.
 It contains 445 retailers and services including a gym, two supermarkets, two department stores, a major discount department store and outlets for many of the world’s prestige brands including Prada, Gucci and Louis Vuitton.